5 Million Children Being Raised by 2.5+ Million LGBTQ Parents in U.S.: New Report

 Legal Parentage

 Here’s a finding that particularly struck me: “About 30% of LGBQ parents are not legally recognized or are unsure about their legal status as the parent/guardian of at least one child.”
-I’ve written for years about why, if you are a nongestational or nongenetic parent, even being married and/or on your child’s birth certificate is not enough for secure legal recognition, especially if you move or travel.
+I’ve written for years about why, if you are a nongestational or nongenetic parent, it is important to take additional steps to secure your parentage, even if you are married and/or on your child’s birth certificate.
+While same-sex couples should benefit from the marital presumption that children born during a marriage are children of both spouses, some courts have challenged that presumption, so taking additional precautions is critical.
+If you are unmarried, additional steps are even more necessary.
 Please see “LGBTQ Paths to Parentage Security,” a guide that GLBTQ Legal Advocates & Defenders (GLAD) and I created, to learn more about securing your parentage.

 Socioeconomics